Symmetry-induced fragmentation and dissipative time crystal: Prethermal dynamics

-{\it Prethermal dynamics.---} We numerically confirm the conclusions above by simulating the open-system dynamics for $L=10$ and $N=4$ in Fig.~\ref{Fig4}.
+We numerically confirm the above conclusions by simulating the open-system dynamics for $L=10$ and $N=4$, as shown in Fig.~\ref{Fig4}.
 We initialize the system such that the initial density matrix has support on eigenmodes with $f=\pm 1$ ($p_m=2$), $f=\pm 2$ ($p_m=6$), and $f=\pm 3$ ($p_m=4$).
-The overlap of the time-dependent density matrix with eigenmodes nearby the eigenvalue $-i\Delta f$ is defined as $P_{|f|}=\sum_{|B_1-B_2|=|f|}\mathrm{Tr}(\rho \rho_{s}^{B_1,B_2})$.
-With different $p_m$, the eigenmodes dominate at different times, leading to the stage-wise oscillatory dynamics in Fig.~\ref{Fig4}(a)(b).
-The oscillations within different time scales feature distinct frequencies dictated by $f$ [see Fig.~\ref{Fig4}(c)], consistent with the theoretical predictions in Table.~\ref{table1}.
+The overlap of the time-dependent density matrix with eigenmodes in the vicinity of the eigenvalue $-i\Delta f$ is defined as $P_{|f|}=\sum_{|B_1-B_2|=|f|}\mathrm{Tr}(\rho\,\rho_{s}^{B_1,B_2})$.
+With different values of $p_m$, different eigenmode sectors dominate the dynamics at different times, giving rise to the stage-wise oscillatory behavior observed in Fig.~\ref{Fig4}(a,b).
+The oscillations on distinct time scales exhibit characteristic frequencies dictated by $f$ [see Fig.~\ref{Fig4}(c)], in agreement with the theoretical predictions summarized in Table~\ref{table1}.
+In addition, Fig.~\ref{Fig4}(b) includes results for different system sizes (purple: $L=8, N=4$; orange: $L=6, N=3$), which reveal that the thermalization time increases exponentially with the system size, indicating a pronounced finite-size dependence of the relaxation dynamics.

-{\it Discussion.---} We show that time crystals can be engineered based on a $U(1)$-symmetry-induced fragmentation of the Liouville space.
-Combined with the Liouvillian skin effect, such a scheme further opens up the possibility of generating prethermal time crystals in the symmetry-broken regime, where an elegant permutation-group representation of the fermionic excitations plays a key role.
-Such a connection essentially relies on the limited Hilbert space available to the excitations of identical fermions above the real-space Fermi sea.
-For future studies, it would be interesting to explore what new perspectives can derive from other forms of symmetries.